-This is a feasibility study to develop innovative methods to process data that come in the form of images.
+This is a feasibility study to develop innovative methods to extract scientifically useful data from image collections.
 The amount of imagery produced by cameras and high-resolution video systems is expected to continue to increase, with the deployment of imaging AUVs, moored sensors, and platforms of opportunity utilizing cameras like the SCPI (in development).
 Our approach will be to use a combination of computer techniques and crowd-sourcing.
 This will both encourage and tap into the public's fascination with deep-sea and ocean imagery.
-Rather than trying to train an algorithm to recognize the difference between an orange anemone and a seastar, we can use image processing technology like AVED to extract images of potential interest, and then use people to interpretation and perform classification of the data.
-The project will identify existing tech that we could utilize (image recognition and tagging infrastructure used by social media sites), as well as evaluate elements of risk and opportunities.This project is timely and important because generating data is only the first, and most trivial step to performing science.
+Rather than trying to train an algorithm to recognize the difference between an orange anemone and a sea-star, we can use image processing technology like Automated Visual Event Detection (AVED) to extract images of potential interest, and then use people to interpretation and perform classification of the data.
+The project will identify existing tech that we could utilize (image recognition and tagging infrastructure used by social media sites), as well as evaluate elements of risk and opportunities.
+This project is timely and important because generating data is only the first, and most trivial step to performing science.
 Interpreting the deluge of image data that will be generated by mobile and moored platforms will likely be the rate-limiting step for progress in quantifying environmental and community changes.